Cookies on this website

 Panellists:

-Dr Peter Coe, Associate Research Fellow, Institute of Advanced Legal Studies and Information Law and Policy Centre, University of London; Associate Professor in Law, University of Birmingham.
+Dr Peter Coe, Associate Professor, University of Birmingham; Associate Research Fellow, Institute of Advanced Legal Studies and Information Law and Policy Centre, University of London; Senior Visiting Research Fellow at the School of Law, University of Reading

 PROGRAMME